unicef/magicbox/README.md

-**We are looking for collaboration from the Open Source community!** There's so much we want to do, including but not limited to: enhancing existing applications with new features, optimizing the techical tools and algorithms involved to accomodate data challenges, and bringing our work closer to the public to leverage their intputs via blog posts and tutorials.
+**We are looking for collaboration from the Open Source community!** There's so much we want to do, including but not limited to: enhancing existing applications with new features, optimizing the technical tools and algorithms involved to accommodate data challenges, and bringing our work closer to the public to leverage their inputs via blog posts and tutorials.

 * Please read our [contribution guidelines](https://github.com/unicef/magicbox/blob/master/.github/CONTRIBUTING.md)
 for details on what and how you can contribute.
 * Check out our [Development Project Board](https://github.com/orgs/unicef/projects/2).
-* Look for tasks labelled `good first issues` under the Issues tab in each repo.
+* Look for tasks labelled `good first issue` under the Issues tab in each repo.
 * Join our [Gitter channel](https://gitter.im/unicef-innovation-dev/Lobby).